telerik/blazor-docs/knowledge-base/grid-import-excel.md

 ---
-title: How to Import Excel File in the Grid
+title: Import an Excel Files in the Grid
-description: How to Import Excel file in the Grid
+description: Learn how to enable the Excel import functionality in the Telerik UI for Blazor Data Grid component by using the Telerik Document Processing Library.
 type: how-to
-page_title: How to Import an Excel File in the Grid utilizing the Telerik Document Processing Library
+page_title: Enable Excel Import in Grid with Telerik DPL
 slug: grid-import-excel
-position:
 tags: grid, import, excel, file
 res_type: kb
 ---